The Academic Program

 Every student working for an A.B. degree is expected to maintain grades of 2.0 or higher in all courses in her major subject.
 No student may choose as her major subject one in which she has received a grade below 1.0 or one in which her average is below 2.0.

-A student receiving a grade below 2.0 in any course in her major subject (including a course taken at another institution) is reported to the Undergraduate Council and may be required to change her major.
+A student receiving a grade below 2.0 in any course in her major subject (including a course taken at another institution) is reported to the Committee on Academic Standing and may be required to change her major.

 At the end of the junior year, a student having a major subject average below 2.0 must change her major.
 If she has no alternative major, she is excluded from the College and is not eligible for readmission.

-The Undergraduate Council reviews the records of all students whose work has failed to meet the academic standards of the College.
-A student’s record is brought to the attention of the council when she has incurred a failure or NC following a previous failure or NC, or when her work has failed to meet either the general standards embodied in the Merit Rule or the specific standards in the major subject.
-The Undergraduate Council also reviews the record of any student whose work has seriously deteriorated.
+The Committee on Academic Standing (CAS) reviews the records of all students whose work has failed to meet the academic standards of the College.
+A student's record is brought to the attention of the CAS when she has incurred a failure or NC following a previous failure or NC, or when her work has failed to meet either the general standards embodied in the Merit Rule or the specific standards in the major subject.
+The CAS also reviews the record of any student whose work has seriously deteriorated.

-A student whose record is brought before the council has a consultation with her dean and receives a letter specifying the standards she must meet by the end of the following semester.
-The student’s parent(s) or guardian(s) receive a copy of this letter.
+A student whose record is brought before the CAS has a consultation with her dean and receives a letter specifying the standards she must meet by the end of the following semester or before returning to the College.
+The student's parent(s) or guardian(s) receive a copy of this letter.
 A student whose record has been reviewed by the council is put on probation the following semester, or the semester of her return if she has been asked to withdraw, and may be required to meet regularly with her dean.
 Faculty members are requested to submit mid-semester reports for students whose work has been unsatisfactory.
 Students who meet the standards specified by the council during the semester on probation are then no longer on probation.

-Any student whose record is reviewed by the council may be required to withdraw from the College and present evidence that she can do satisfactory work before being readmitted.
-The council may also recommend to the president that the student be excluded from the College.
+Any student whose record is reviewed by the CAS may be required to withdraw from the College and present evidence that she can do satisfactory work before being readmitted.
+The CAS may also recommend to the president that the student be excluded from the College.
 An excluded student is not eligible for readmission to the College.

 Cumulative Grade Point Averages

 In calculating cumulative grade point averages, grades behind CR, NC or NNG are not included.
-Summer school grades from Bryn Mawr earned on this campus are included, as are summer school grades from Avignon and Florence.
+Summer school grades from Bryn Mawr earned on this campus are included, as are summer school grades from Avignon and Pisa .
 No other summer school grades are included.
-Term-time grades from Haverford College, Swarthmore College and the University of Pennsylvania earned on the exchange are included.
+Term-time grades from Haverford College , Swarthmore College and the University of Pennsylvania earned on the exchange are included.
 Term-time grades transferred from other institutions are not included.